 On June 12, 2017, the Galax Police Department was formally presented with the agency’s 5th award as an accredited Police Department.
 DCJS Accreditation Program Manager Derrick Mays presented the award during a regularly scheduled City Council Meeting.
 Congratulations to Chief Rick Clark, the Galax Police Department and the City of Galax.
 Pictured from left to right Chief Rick Clark, Derrick Mays (DCJS) and Captain James Cox (Galax PD Accreditation Manager).

-On September 27, 2017, The Rockingham County Sheriff’s Office was formally presented with the agency’s Fourth Award as a VLEPSC accredited agency.
-Presenting the award was DCJS Accreditation Center Program Manager Derrick Mays.
-Congratulations to Sheriff Hutcheson, the members of the Rockingham County Sheriff’s Office and the Rockingham County Community.
+On June 7, 2017, The Town of Farmville Police Department was formally presented the agency’s 1st Reaccreditation Award.
+Presenting the award during a town council meeting was DCJS Accreditation Program Manager Derrick Mays.
+Congratulations to Chief Ellington, the members of the Farmville Police Department, and the Community.